roadiz/core-bundle-dev-app/README.md

 - `vendor/bin/monorepo-builder merge`: Makes sure all your packages deps are in development repository and
 - `vendor/bin/monorepo-builder validate`: Make sure all your packages use the same version
+- `vendor/bin/monorepo-builder release patch --dry-run`: List all steps to do when release a new tag (do not actually perform this when using GitFlow)